ToroData/hpcqc-docs/docs/sdlc/sdlc.md

 ## 2. Ingestion and normalization

-At container start, the runtime reads a YAML configuration document that sets resource limits, vendor credentials, scheduling preferences, and other parameters.
+At execution start, the runtime reads a YAML configuration document that sets resource limits, vendor credentials, scheduling preferences, and other parameters.
 The quantum circuit is accepted into OpenQASM3 and parsed to generate an internal directed spacetime acyclic graph.
 This internal representation preserves allocation or mapping indications and metadata such as the number of two-qubits per region, the expected depth per layer, and the logical boundaries that define natural slicing opportunities.
 Therefore, the ingestion phase is deterministic, and the output is the canonical graph used by the partitioner and scheduler.

 ## 3. Partitioning in space and time